London College of Communication, University of Arts London

 Annie Goh (b.
 UK 1984) is an artist, researcher and musician working primarily with sound, space, electronic media and generative processes.
 She has degrees in Generative Art/Computational Art (Hauptstudium & Meisterschüler), Sound Studies (MA) from the University of Arts (UdK) Berlin and German and European Studies (BA) Manchester, UK.
 She worked at the Vilém Flusser Archive from 2011-2013.
 Recent exhibitions and performances include Arthackday at LEAP and transmediale (Berlin), NK (Berlin), Tokyo Wonder Site (Tokyo), NGBK (Berlin), Heidelberger Kunstverein (Heidelberg), Ars Electronica (Linz) and Klangstaetten Stadtklaenge (Braunschweig).
 As a theorist, she has published articles in “Positionen”, “Acoustic Space” and “Zeitschrift für Semiotik (Journal of Semiotics)”.
 She has co-curated the discourse program of CTM Festival since 2013.
-She is currently a guest-lecturer in sound, gender and technology at the UdK Berlin.
+She is currently a Associate Lecturer (BA Sound Arts & Design), at the London College of Communication (University of Arts London).

 Articles of Annie Goh